 Here’s how to do them properly:

-- Exhale, feeling your diaphragm lift back up and pull in your pelvic floor muscles
+- Exhale, feeling your diaphragm lift back up, and pull in your pelvic floor muscles.

-- Tighten your abdominals at the end of the exhale, feeling the pelvic floor muscles continue to tighten in connection with your core
+- Tighten your abdominals at the end of the exhale, feeling the pelvic floor muscles continue to tighten in connection with your core.

-- Envision your pelvic floor and abdominal muscles working as one unit
+- Envision your pelvic floor and abdominal muscles working as one unit.

-- Perform two sets of 10 per day, focusing on quality and taking your time
+- Perform two sets of 10 per day, focusing on quality and taking your time.

 3. Squatting

 Squatting is also a fantastic posture for birthing.
 Throughout history, women squatted to give birth, which is still common practice.
-Using gravity and proper body alignment during squatting is a fantastic way to give birth.
+Using gravity and proper body alignment during squatting is a fantastic way to give birth.16

 Studies show that avoiding laying on your back and instead birthing in a squatting position can help the baby descend through the birth canal more efficiently and may result in:9

-- shorter second-stage labor
+- Shorter second-stage labor

-- less forceps or vacuum births
+- Fewer forceps or vacuum births

-- fewer episiotomies
+- Fewer episiotomies

-- fewer abnormal fetal heart rate patterns
+- Fewer abnormal fetal heart rate patterns

-There are many varieties of squats you can do, even while pregnant, as long as you are medically cleared to do so.
+There are many varieties of squats you can do, even while pregnant, as long as you are medically cleared to do so:

 - Bodyweight squat